depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 4 Normalising Flows
   **Motivation**: In this class we take a little detour through the topic of Normalising Flows.
 This is used for density estimation and generative modeling, and it is another model which can be seen a time-discretisation of its continuous-time counterpart.
+Understanding it is necessary to understand continuous normalizing flows, one of the applications of neural ODEs.

   **Topics**: